|Publications ||Latest news||Equipment||Conferences||Collaborators|

-The Energy Materials project focuses on progressing new energy technologies through the coupling of neutron-scattering tools and experts at the ANSTO's Bragg and Materials Engineering Institutes with external collaborators studying alternative energy systems and materials.
+The Energy Materials project focuses on progressing new energy technologies through the coupling of neutron-scattering tools and experts at the ANSTO's Australian Centre for Neutron Scattering, materials engineering researchers and external collaborators studying alternative energy systems and materials.

 Neutron-scattering tools are extremely well suited for the study of new-energy systems and excel particularly in the study of hydrogen in materials and conductor materials (as used in fuel cells and batteries).
 In broad terms, the research of this project encompasses energy systems using hydrogen (hydrogen production, storage, and use in fuel-cells), solar-energy materials, and the study of energy-transport mechanisms in battery and ion-conductive materials.
 Our research activities can be summarised in five broad topics: